protontypes/open-sustainable-technology/README.md

 - [MICM Chemistry](https://github.com/NCAR/micm) - A unique chemistry module that can be implemented in any atmosphere model used at NCAR.
 - [PySDM](https://github.com/open-atmos/PySDM) - Pythonic particle-based warm-rain/aqueous-chemistry cloud microphysics package.

+### Meteorological Observation and Forecast

+- [METplus](https://github.com/dtcenter/METplus) - A verification framework that spans a wide range of temporal (warn-on-forecast to climate) and spatial (storm to global) scales.
+- [WRF-ARW](https://github.com/wrf-model/WRF) - The official repository for the Weather Research and Forecasting model.
+- [wrf-python](https://github.com/NCAR/wrf-python) - A collection of diagnostic and interpolation routines for use with output from the Weather Research and Forecasting Model.
+- [Open-Meteo](https://github.com/open-meteo/open-meteo) - Global weather API for non-commercial use with hourly weather forecast.
+- [stationaRy](https://github.com/rich-iannone/stationaRy) - Get hourly meteorological data from one of thousands of global stations.
+- [weathercan](https://github.com/ropensci/weathercan) - This package makes it easier to search for and download multiple months/years of historical weather data from the Environment and Climate Change Canada (ECCC) website.
+- [metR](https://github.com/eliocamp/metR) - Several functions and utilities that make R better for handling meteorological data in the tidy data paradigm.
+- [climate](https://github.com/bczernecki/climate) - The goal of the climate R package is to automatize downloading of meteorological and hydrological data from publicly available repositories.
+- [rdwd](https://github.com/brry/rdwd) - An R package to select, download and read climate data from the German Weather Service.
+- [MetPy](https://github.com/Unidata/MetPy) - A collection of tools in Python for reading, visualizing and performing calculations with weather data.
+- [wetterdienst](https://github.com/earthobservations/wetterdienst) - Trying to make access to weather data in Python feel like a warm summer breeze.
+- [AWIPS](https://github.com/Unidata/awips2) - The Advanced Weather Interactive Processing System is a meteorological display and analysis package originally developed by the National Weather Service and Raytheon.
+- [Metview Python bindings](https://github.com/ecmwf/metview-python) - Python interface to Metview, a meteorological workstation and batch system for accessing, examining, manipulating and visualising meteorological data.
+- [Herbie](https://github.com/blaylockbk/Herbie) - A python package that downloads recent and archived numerical weather prediction model output from different cloud archive sources.
+- [MEWS](https://github.com/sandialabs/MEWS) - A Python package designed to add extreme weather events to existing weather data or projections.
+- [eeweather](https://github.com/openeemeter/eeweather) - Fetch NCDC ISD, TMY3, or CZ2010 weather data that corresponds to ZIP Code Tabulation Areas or Latitude/Longitude.
+- [met.3D](https://gitlab.com/wxmetvis/met.3d) - Interactive three-dimensional visualization of numerical ensemble weather predictions and similar numerical atmospheric model datasets.
+- [agera5tools](https://github.com/ajwdewit/agera5tools) - Tools for mirroring, manipulating  and serving Global Weather for Agriculture data (AgERA5).
+- [MeteoInfo](https://github.com/meteoinfo/MeteoInfo) - GIS and scientific computation environment for meteorological community.
+- [thundeR](https://github.com/bczernecki/thundeR) - Rapid computation and visualisation of convective parameters from rawinsonde and Numerical weather prediction data.
+- [AtmoSwing](https://github.com/atmoswing/atmoswing) - Allow predicting local meteorological variables of interest, such as the daily precipitation, based on synoptic variables.
+- [ufs-weather-model](https://github.com/ufs-community/ufs-weather-model) - Contains the model code and external links needed to build the Unified Forecast System atmosphere model and associated components, including the WaveWatch III model.
+- [WeatherBench 2](https://github.com/google-research/weatherbench2) - A framework for evaluating and comparing data-driven and traditional numerical weather forecasting models.
+- [MeteoHist](https://github.com/yotkadata/meteo_hist) - A Streamlit app to create interactive temperature and precipitation graphs for places around the world.
+- [ecPoint-Calibrate](https://github.com/ecmwf/ecpoint-calibrate) - A software that uses conditional verification tools to compare numerical weather prediction model outputs against point observations and, in this way, anticipate sub-grid variability and identify biases at grid scale.
+- [imdlib](https://github.com/iamsaswata/imdlib) - Download and handle binary grided data from Indian Meterological department.
+- [goes2go](https://github.com/blaylockbk/goes2go) - Download and process GOES-16 and GOES-17 data from NOAA's archive on AWS using Python.
+- [MetNet](https://github.com/openclimatefix/metnet) - A neural network that forecasts precipitation up to 8 hours into the future at the high spatial resolution of 1 km² and at the temporal resolution of 2 minutes with a latency in the order of second.
+- [jmastats](https://github.com/uribo/jmastats) - Download Weather Data from Japan Meteorological Agency Website.
+- [pyIEM](https://github.com/akrherz/pyIEM) - A collection of python support things that make my weather processing work, work.
+- [forest](https://github.com/MetOffice/forest) - Forecast and Observation Research and Evaluation Survey Tool.
+- [AMBS](https://gitlab.jsc.fz-juelich.de/esde/machine-learning/ambs) - The Atmopsheric Machine Learning Benchmarking System aims to provide state-of-the-art video prediction methods applied to the meteorological domain.
+- [gis4wrf](https://github.com/GIS4WRF/gis4wrf) - A free and open source QGIS plug-in to help researchers and practitioners with their Advanced Research Weather Research and Forecasting modeling workflows.

+### Radiative Transfer

+- [lowtran](https://github.com/space-physics/lowtran) - Atmospheric absorption extinction, scatter and irradiance model in Python and Matlab.
+- [RadiativeTransfer.jl](https://github.com/RadiativeTransfer/RadiativeTransfer.jl) - A full end-to-end modular software suite for radiative transfer and related atmospheric analysis.
+- [libRadtran](http://www.libradtran.org/) - A collection of C and Fortran functions and programs for calculation of solar and thermal radiation in the Earth's atmosphere.
+- [ARTS](https://github.com/atmtools/arts) - A radiative transfer model for the millimeter and sub-millimeter spectral range.
+- [Py6S](https://github.com/robintw/Py6S) - A Python interface to the 6S Radiative Transfer Model.
+- [RTE+RRTMGP](https://github.com/earth-system-radiation/rte-rrtmgp) - A set of codes for computing radiative fluxes in planetary atmospheres.
+- [LBLRTM](https://github.com/AER-RC/LBLRTM) - Line-By-Line Radiative Transfer Model is an accurate and efficient line-by-line radiative transfer model derived from the Fast Atmospheric Signature Code.
+- [RRTMGP.jl](https://github.com/CliMA/RRTMGP.jl) - A Julia implementation of Rapid and accurate Radiative Transfer Model for General Circulation Models.
+- [Eradiate](https://github.com/eradiate/eradiate) - A next-generation radiative transfer model for Earth observation applications.
+- [Juelich Rapid Spectral Simulation Code](https://github.com/slcs-jsc/jurassic) - The Juelich Rapid Spectral Simulation Code (JURASSIC) is a fast infrared radiative transfer model for the analysis of atmospheric remote sensing measurements.
+- [Tenstream](https://github.com/tenstream/tenstream) - A 3D radiative transfer solver for earth system models.
+- [Ocean Data and Information System](https://github.com/iodepo/odis-arch) - The Ocean InfoHub facilitates access to global oceans information, data and knowledge products for management and sustainable development.
+- [reflective-potential](https://github.com/ReflectiveEarth/reflective-potential) - An empirical analysis of Earth's annual-average surface reflectivity potential.
+- [radis](https://github.com/radis/radis) - A fast line-by-line code for high-resolution infrared molecular spectra.
+- [pyOSOAA](https://github.com/fnemina/pyOSOAA) - A python interface for the Ocean Successive Orders with Atmosphere radiative transfer.
+- [ECRAD](https://github.com/ecmwf/ecrad) - A radiation scheme suitable for use in atmospheric weather and climate models.

 ## Climate and Earth Science